sam-thorn/sam-thorn/README.md

 ### Hello! 👋

 I'm Sam!
 A fullstack developer with a background in project management.
 I'm a generalist.
 I love creativity and good design.
 I'm into solving problems that make a product user's day better.
-Aspiring creative developer; working on 3D and animation skills.

 - 🔭 I’m currently working on projects that reinforce my skills (or add new ones) and help me to become a better developer.
   - Personal Project: A Scrum Poker Planning app (Flutter)
 - 😄 Pronouns: He/Him
-- :sparkles: I'm into: I love riding my bike, enjoy chess, and going to live music!  :bike: ♟️ :guitar:
+- :sparkles: I'm into: I love riding my bike, bouldering, enjoy chess, and going to live music!  :bike: ♟️ :guitar:
 - 📫 How to reach me: https://www.linkedin.com/in/sam-thorn/

 <!--